cernops/flume-http-sink/README.md

 ### Todo

-* Add unit tests for HttpSink.
-* Make the integration tests run standalone without having to run a separate Flume instance.
 * Persistent HTTP Connections (current each event opens a new connection).
 * Configurable behaviour for HTTP response status codes.
 * Performance tests.